Menu

 Autumn Maths Overview:

-As mathematicians we will begin by securing our knowledge of recognising and ordering numbers to 100.
-Our place value work will help develop our understanding on tens and ones and recognising these using a range of
+As mathematicians, we will begin our work in year 2 by securing our knowledge of numbers and then ordering numbers to 100.
+Our place value work will help develop our understanding of tens and ones and we will use a range of manipulatives to assist us with this.

-manipulatives.
-This will link closely to our class texts, where beanstalks will help us count and beans will be used to support this!
-Our addition work will focus on recapping number bonds, using these to support our addition and subtraction work.
-We will use a range of concrete resource to support our mental arithmetic as well as begin to explore the written method for addition and subtraction.
-This will support our learning and understanding of the 2, 5 and 10 times table which we hope to secure by the end of the year.
+Our addition and subtraction work will focus on recapping number bonds.
+We will use a range of concrete resources to support our mental arithmetic as well as begin to explore the written method for addition and subtraction.
+This will support our learning and understanding of the 2, 5 and 10 times tables, which we hope to secure by the end of this academic year.

 How you can help....